xzel23/meja/README.md

 Meja is a library for handling tabular data such as Excel-Sheets, CSV-data etc.

-I just released version 1.0 of the library.
+Version 1.0 of the library is the stable one.
 On the 1.0-branch I will provide bugfixes if needed and keep it Java 8 compatible.

-For future development, I will switch to Java 11.
+Versions 1.1.x are development releases.

+## Changes in 1.1.x
+- Updated Apache POI to version 4.0.0.
+- Java compatibility may change to 11 in a future release.
+Since no Java 11 features are used at the moment, I reverted the compatibility settings to 8 for the time being.
+- Updated gradle to version 5.

 ## Design goals
 - ease of use